Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   `CD`, or `diag(CDELT1, CDELT2) * PC`, not from bare `CDELT`
 - the second WCS axis is the `CEA` equal-area latitude coordinate, not direct angular latitude
+- this file uses JHV's historical normalized missing-unit convention:
+  `CUNIT2` is absent and its second plane coordinate is stored directly as `sin(latitude) / PV2_1`
-- the Python validator keeps the original `CRLN-CEA / CRLT-CEA` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
+- Astropy interprets the missing unit as degrees, so the validator explicitly converts the second linear-transform row to the equivalent angular values before constructing the Astropy comparison WCS; it retains the original `CRLN-CEA / CRLT-CEA` axis types
 - JHV and Astropy agree to numerical precision
 - measured results on `extra/test/data/mrzqs260301t2314c2308_169.fits`: